 - Counter Terrorism

-Within each priority area, these are further areas of work that the Partners will specialise in in order to help keep West Lothian communities safe, in addition to the work already being carried out, e.g. violence, antisocial behaviour and fire prevention.
+Within each priority area, there are further areas of work that the Partners will specialise in, in order to help keep West Lothian communities safe, in addition to the work already being carried out, e.g. violence, antisocial behaviour and fire prevention.
 You can view the full

 West Lothian Community Safety Unit